2018 Pocono Green 250: Qualifying

-Qualifying was held on Saturday, June 2, at 9:35 AM EST. Since Pocono Raceway is at least 2 mi, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13-40.
+Qualifying was held on Saturday, June 2, at 9:35 a.m.
+EST. Since Pocono Raceway is at least 2 mi, the qualifying system was a single car, single lap, two round system where in the first round, everyone would set a time to determine positions 13-40.
 Then, the fastest 12 qualifiers would move on to the second round to determine positions 1-12.

 Cole Custer of Stewart-Haas Racing with Biagi-DenBeste would win the pole, setting a time of 55.754 and an average speed of 161.423 mph in the second round.

 One driver would fail to qualify: Morgan Shepherd.